HiPERCAM/hipercam/docs/reduction.rst

   ln -s run0002.hcm bias-ff-slow.hcm

 for example, for a full frame bias in slow readout mode.
+I like this approach because one can quickly see (e.g. 'ls -l') which run a given calibration frame came from.

 Once you have a bias frame, then it can be used by editing in its name in the calibration section of the reduce file.